anushkasomani/sui-degen/README.md

 Where retro gaming meets blockchain innovation, and your digital companions become legendary NFTs.

-**Petropia** is an immersive web3 gaming platform where players create, mint, train, and evolve unique AI-generated NFT pets.
+**Petropia** is an immersive degen-driven memeverse where players create, mint, train, and evolve unique AI-generated NFT pets.
 Built on the Sui blockchain, every interaction—minting, feeding, training, battling—is recorded on-chain, making your pet's journey truly eternal.

 ### 🧠 Smart Contract Details (Sui Network)